Elfiggo/brobdingnagian-detector-phpspec-extension/README.md

         class_size: 300
         method_size: 15
         dependencies: 3
+        list-brob: true|false

 ## Usage

-Use as normal with phpspec, if you want to disable exceptions for Brobdingnagian and list the classes, methods or dependencies instead, then pass the following flag.
+Use as normal with phpspec, if you want to disable exceptions for Brobdingnagian and list the classes, methods or dependencies instead, then pass the following flag, this has precedence over the phpspec.yml parameter.

+    phpspec r --list-brob=true (Turns Exceptions Off)
-    phpspec r --listbrob
+    phpspec r --list-brob=false (Turns Exceptions On)

 ## Supported PHP Versions